skylarrwang/new_journal/README.md

 - a few select pages are screwed up by images or by bad scanning
 - parsing the masthead is hard

+# Heuristics for name extraction
+- By, "-"
+- **Author**
+- Line breaks

+# Prompts
+- Extract table of contents from 2nd/3rd page

+# Old prompt
+-